When we think of women’s rights we don’t often call up images of haute couture fashion houses.

 Women could walk unhampered by the breath-squeezing corsets and layered dresses they had previously been forced into to represent the Victorian female ideal.

-They could run, swim, and ride, the latter a favorite pastime of Chanel herself.
+They could run, swim, and ride, the latter a favourite pastime of Chanel herself.

 The Original Jersey Girl!